How to Learn Words for Scrabble

 3. Practice Word Finding

-Know Which Words Are Good to Learn
+Know Which Words Are Best to Learn

 Screenshot of a wwf board with wed + em + we + di words.